Personal Data Protection Policy

 4.1 Your Personal Data may be stored in external servers located overseas.
 In addition, as described above, in carrying out our business, it may be necessary to share information about you with and between our related corporations and third party service providers, some of which may be located in countries outside your country of residence.
 Such countries may not afford a standard of protection similar to those in your country of residence.
 However, we will take reasonable steps to ensure that your Personal Data transmitted outside of your country of residence is adequately protected.
 In addition, we will ensure that such transfers comply with the requirements of the applicable data protection laws.

-4.2 In respect of our activities in EU, where your Personal Data is transferred to locations outside the European Economic Area, we have entered into a special type of contract (called Model Contractual Clauses) with the recipients of your Personal Data to ensure that they will provide adequate levels of protection for your Personal Data.
-If you wish, you may request for more information about the transfers of your Personal Data and/or a copy of the Model Contractual Clauses by contacting the relevant Data Protection Officer at the contact details provided in paragraph 12.1 below.
+4.2 In respect of our activities in EU, where your Personal Data is transferred to locations outside the European Economic Area, we have entered into a special type of contract (called European Commission Model Contractual Clauses) with the recipients of your Personal Data to ensure that they will provide adequate levels of protection for your Personal Data.
+If you wish, you may request for more information about the transfers of your Personal Data and/or a copy of the European Commission Model Contractual Clauses by contacting the relevant Data Protection Officer at the contact details provided in paragraph 12.1 below.

 5. Retention of Personal Data

-5.1 We may retain your Personal Data for as long as it is necessary for the purposes it has been collected, and (i) in most cases, up to 7 years; or (ii) in respect of our activities in the EU, up to 10 years, unless otherwise required by applicable law or in order to defend legal claims.
+5.1 We may retain your Personal Data for as long as it is necessary for the purposes it has been collected, and (i) in most cases, up to 7 years; or (ii) in respect of our activities in the EU, up to 10 years, unless otherwise permitted by applicable law or in order to defend legal claims.
 Where we no longer require your Personal Data for those purposes, we will cease to retain such Personal Data in accordance with our internal retention policy.

 6. Your Rights